Assistant Professor of Instruction

 Her research interests lie in Second Language Acquisition, Foreign Languages Pedagogy, Hispanic and Lusophone Linguistics, Twentieth-Century Hispanic and Lusophone Literatures.

 Raquel Amorese has presented her work in the United States and internationally, and her latest book translation H20: Aguacero (2017) was published by ArtePoética Press, NY.

-At Northwestern – along teaching Portuguese and Spanish in Weinberg College of Arts & Sciences and the School of Professional Studies – Amorese coordinated the Portuguese Language program (2012-2017) and currently teaches and coordinates Elementary Spanish courses.
+At Northwestern – along teaching Portuguese and Spanish in Weinberg College of Arts & Sciences and the School of Professional Studies – Amorese coordinated the Portuguese Language program (2012-2017) and currently teaches elementary and intermediate Spanish courses.
 Amorese received many grants to enhance undergraduate curricular innovation and development at Northwestern.

 She serves actively on committees at the department, college and university levels.
 She is a member of the Council on Language Instruction and a Fellow at the Public Affairs Residential College.